 - Visiting hours in some inpatient areas are now available from 4:00 to 8:00 pm daily, with up to two visitors per inpatient.
 Please contact the nursing unit to confirm visitation.

-- Obstetric patients may have one partner and one certified midwife or doula.
+- Obstetric patients are welcome to bring one support person for delivery and a certified midwife or doula.

 - Pediatric patients may have two parents/guardians.